Buffalo Bill and the Indians, or Sitting Bull's History Lesson: Release

+Reception

+Critical response

 Charles Champlin of the Los Angeles Times wrote that "[Altman's] films are sometimes pretentious and sometimes exasperating, but they are not often boring, although his latest, 'Buffalo Bill and the Indians, or Sitting Bull's History Lesson' is all three."
 He went on, "using Newman as neither villainous, heroic nor romantic but only as a fairly uninteresting lout seems a dire waste, and there is an air of low-energy distraction throughout 'Buffalo Bill.'
 For the last 20 minutes it is as if nobody knew how to get off that dusty reservation but would have been glad to."
 Arthur D. Murphy of Variety wrote that the film "emerges as a puerile satire on the legends of the Buffalo Bill era, silly when it's not cynical, distasteful throughout its 123 minutes.
 Paul Newman has rarely been seen so badly."
 Gary Arnold of The Washington Post stated, "Everyone who cares about Altman's work should find 'Buffalo Bill' an interesting and intriguing experience, but in the last analysis it's an emotionally empty, alienating movie, an ill-advised attempt to project a cynical, apprehensive view of the present onto the past."
 Jonathan Rosenbaum of The Monthly Film Bulletin wrote that "Altman appears to know a lot more about show business than about the American Indian, and what he knows about the former mainly consists of behavioral observation; by scaling this observation down exclusively to what illustrates his thesis—the hollow fakery of Buffalo Bill and his followers—he thus allows himself precious little to work with, thematically or otherwise.
 Within five minutes, everything he has to say on the subject is apparent."

 Among positive reviews, Vincent Canby of The New York Times wrote, "It's a sometimes self-indulgent, confused, ambitious movie that is often very funny and always fascinating."
 Gene Siskel of the Chicago Tribune gave the film a full four out of four stars, writing that while the film's ideas weren't anything special, "Altman's movies are innovative.
 They surprise us with their physical beauty, their wit, and their style.
 'Buffalo Bills few pompous moments are overwhelmed by the fluid energy of the piece."
 Penelope Gilliatt of The New Yorker identified the film as being "about sorts of dreams ... perhaps it is true that white men tend to dream only of things going well, whereas Indians, like many aboriginal people, dream of death, initiation, possibility; the rock face on which waking life has no purchase."

 On review aggregator Rotten Tomatoes, the film has an approval rating of 65% based on 20 reviews, with an average rating of 6.50/10.

-Awards
+Awards and nominations

 In 1976, the film was entered into the 26th Berlin International Film Festival, where it won the Golden Bear.